The Lavelier Microphone for On Location Interviews

 Um but also there are bass frequencies in your voice.
 But generally speaking for bass traps, you would find a lot in recording studios, music recording studios, if you're doing podcasts or videos like this, then you may not need based traps, but you definitely need foam panels.
 So phone panels are for mid to high frequencies and bass traps and foam panels can work together or you can use just either one, but mostly it's used together and if you don't need it all well even better, but if you're not in a recording studio or using musical instruments, you can skip the bass traps and you can just focus on getting phone panels.

-So we're gonna show you some of the what they look like, just so when you're looking in the catalog, you can figure that out.
+So we're gonna show you some of what they look like, just so when you're looking in the catalog, you can figure that out.
 So we're looking at um having a little bit of a cold, but we're looking at the acoustics for your studio.
-And for example, these are foam panels that you can get there are triangular in in cross section and so they absorb sounds since their phone.
+And for example, these are foam panels that you can get there are triangular in in cross section and so they absorb sounds from their phone.
 And um here's a picture of a bass trap over on the left in the corner of the room and those are foam panels adhering to the wall.

-And it's responsible for serious audio problems sometimes in in the corner of the room.
+And it's responsible for serious audio problems sometimes in the corner of the room.
 So it's always good to put some acoustic panels there.
 And those are the base, it's triangular.
 Ones are the base type, which you probably don't need.

 It's basically you can curve it and attach it and it'll act in a same way, very cost efficient way to do it.
 Um so the next one you want of course to cover is your hard surfaces, for example, the door in your studio.
 So you can also put um phone panels around the door handle, cut it.
 That's what's nice about foam.